012345/MesosCon/README.md

 cqlsh 10.0.3.22
 ```

-Now lets create a simple yet impractival keyspace.
+Now lets create a simple yet impractical keyspace.
 Remember a keyspace is equivalent to a database

 ```
 CREATE KEYSPACE sales WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1 };